 While the US cattle cycle has been shown to have a major influence on the Australian beef industry, there are a variety of external factors that modify that influence to some extent.
 Many of these factors are highly unpredictable and thus cause forecasting for the Australian beef industry to be difficult.
-Many of these external factors are in "play" this year.
+Many of the following examples of these external factors are in "play" this year.